aplosdev/aplos/docs/guide/index.md

 > ![My image](./image.png#small#shadow)
 > ```

-### Automatically Update Aplós
+---

+> [!TIP] Tip
-If it happens that you host your website on GitHub, you can use Dependabot to automatically update Aplós.
+> If it happens that you host your website on GitHub, you can use Dependabot to automatically update Aplós.
 To set it up, refer to [Dependabot Configuration](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates) made by GitHub.
 For a quick example, you can see the [Dependabot Configuration used by Aplos Template](https://github.com/aplosdev/template/blob/main/.github/dependabot.yml).

 ### Deployment